Same Views On So Much, But Can't Get Along As A Couple

 This Disclaimer applies to the Answer Below

-• Dr. Schwartz intends his responses to provide general educational information to the readership of this website; answers should not be understood to be specific advice intended for any particular individual(s).
+• Anne intends her responses to provide general information to the readership of this website; answers should not be understood to be specific advice intended for any particular individual(s).

 • Questions submitted to this column are not guaranteed to receive responses.